 The United States (U.S.) Department of the Navy (Navy) has established water resource policies to ensure its compliance with federal regulations.
-The State of Nevada manages water resources within its jurisdiction and administers the Clean Water Act (CWA) and Safe Drinking Water Act within its borders, in accordance with state water resources regulations.
+The State of Nevada has been granted primacy and manages water resources within its jurisdiction and administers the Clean Water Act (CWA) and Safe Drinking Water Act within its borders, in accordance with state and federal water resources regulations.
 Chapter 1 (Purpose of and Need for the Proposed Action) describes the following regulations that are relevant to the regulatory requirements concerning water resources:

-- CWA

-- Safe Drinking Water Act

-- Resource Conservation and Recovery Act

-- Executive Order 11990 (Protection of Wetlands)

-- Executive Order 11988 (Protection of Floodplains)
+- CWA - Safe Drinking Water Act - Resource Conservation and Recovery Act - Executive Order 11990 (Protection of Wetlands) - Executive Order 11988 (Protection of Floodplains) - Chapters 533 and 534 of the Nevada Revised Statutes

 The CWA regulates discharges to Waters of the United States.
-Waters of the United States are defined as (1) traditional navigable waters, (2) wetlands adjacent to navigable waters, (3) nonnavigable tributaries of traditional navigable waters that are relatively permanent where the tributaries typically flow perennially or have continuous flow at least seasonally (e.g., typically 3 months), and (4) wetlands that directly abut such tributaries under Section 404 of the CWA, as amended, and are regulated by the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (USACE).
-The CWA requires that the State of Nevada establish a Section 303(d) list to identify impaired waters and establish Total Maximum Daily Loads (TMDLs) for the sources causing the impairment.
-There are no designated Waters of the U.S. on the expansion areas, although the Diagonal Drains (waterbodies around the main base) are considered Waters of the U.S. Wetlands are currently regulated by the USACE under Section 404 of the CWA as a subset of all "Waters of the United States."
+Waters of the United States are defined as (1) traditional navigable waters, (2) wetlands adjacent to navigable waters, (3) non-navigable tributaries of traditional navigable waters that are relatively permanent where the tributaries typically flow perennially or have continuous flow at least seasonally (e.g., typically 3 months), and (4) wetlands that directly abut such tributaries under Section 404 of the CWA, as amended, and are regulated by the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (USACE).
+The CWA requires that the State of Nevada establish a Section 303(d) list to identify impaired waters and establish

+Total Maximum Daily Loads (TMDLs) for the sources causing the impairment.
+There are no designated Waters of the U.S. on the expansion areas.
+The Navy conducted a survey of wetland areas in support of environmental surveys and identified a small area (less than 0.1 acre) on the northern edge of B-20 that may be classified as a Waters of the United States.
+The Diagonal Drains (waterbodies around the main base) are considered Waters of the United States by the State of Nevada, which has identified these drains as impaired in the latest Section 303(d) list.
+Wetlands are currently regulated by the USACE under Section 404 of the CWA as a subset of all "Waters of the United States."
+However, none of these areas would require Section 404 permitting, as no activities are planned that would impact these locations.
-The State of Nevada National Pollutant Discharge Elimination System stormwater program requires construction site operators engaged in clearing, grading, and excavating activities that disturb 1 acre or more to obtain coverage under a National Pollutant Discharge Elimination System Construction

-Stormwater General Permit for stormwater discharges to Waters of the U.S. (permit NVR100000).
-Coverage under this general permit requires preparation of a Notice of Intent to discharge stormwater and a Stormwater Pollution Prevention Plan (SWPPP) that is implemented during construction.
-As part of the 2010 Final Rule for the CWA, titled Effluent Limitations Guidelines and Standards for the Construction and Development Point Source Category, activities covered by this permit must implement non-numeric erosion and sediment controls and pollution prevention measures.
+The State of Nevada National Pollutant Discharge Elimination System stormwater program requires construction site operators engaged in clearing, grading, and excavating activities that disturb 1 acre or more to obtain coverage under a National Pollutant Discharge Elimination System Construction Stormwater General Permit for stormwater discharges to Waters of the United States (permit NVR100000).
+Coverage under this general permit requires preparation of a Notice of Intent to discharge stormwater and a Stormwater Pollution Prevention Plan that is implemented during construction.
+As part of the 2010 Final Rule for the CWA, titled Effluent Limitations Guidelines and Standards for the Construction and Development Point Source Category, activities covered by this permit must implement project erosion and sediment controls and pollution prevention measures.